PhD in Clinical Psychology

-All students who complete their doctoral training at Fuller’s School of Psychology will develop certain competencies as part of their preparation for practice in health service psychology.
+All students who complete their doctoral training at Fuller’s School of Psychology & Marriage and Family Therapy will develop certain competencies as part of their preparation for practice in health service psychology.
 The emphasis placed within each competency area will differ, however, depending upon whether one pursues a PhD or a PsyD.
 Read more about the Program Aims and Competencies.